cube-network/docs/contents/dev/install.md

 > If you want to use cross compile, like compiling on `Mac` for `Linux`, use `make build_linux_node` in `/path/to/cubechain/deployment/cross` with docker started

-After compilation completed, the generated binary is in the folder `build/bin`.
+Compilation is completed, the generated binary is in the folder `build/bin`.

 ## Run
 By running `./build/bin/geth --help`, we can get all `option` info.
 Specific usage can refer to [Command-line Options](https://geth.ethereum.org/docs/interface/command-line-options)